pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 Now that we have learned a bit about what the KS test actually measures--the max vertical distance between the ECDFs of the compared populations--as well as having explored some visualizations of the key distributions, we can proceed to code up the test itself.

-Luckily, performing a ks test in R is quite simple, thanks to the [ks.test() function](https://www.rdocumentation.org/packages/dgof/versions/1.2/topics/ks.test).
+Luckily, performing a KS test in R is quite simple, thanks to the [ks.test() function](https://www.rdocumentation.org/packages/dgof/versions/1.2/topics/ks.test).
 All **it requires is two numeric vectors** that will be treated as the two distributions to be compared.

 Basic KS Test
 -------------